Lets Talk Restorative

 A project for schools and any organisation that manages or looks after young people to 18 years old.
-The project includes developing restorative services within schools, colleges, residential and foster care across Bedfordshire and its environs.
-We will be raising awareness of Restorative practice asan intervention for children, families, staff and leadership in organisations.
+The project includes developing restorative services within schools, colleges, residential and foster care services.
+We will be raising awareness of Restorative approaches as an alternative or complementary intervention for children, families, staff and leadership in organisations working alongside existing behaviour management policies.
 In addition we offer a six week restorative program for children and young people which is a fun learning experience which enables them to understand and make sense of their behaviour and also put any unacceptable behaviour right, taking on board the impact on others.
 Following this program children and young people will be equipped with the much needed life skill of conflict resolution which will equally equip them in later life to restoratively handle any conflict situation using the same methodology.
 A must program for any young person living in today's society

 A project for those affected by suicide directly or indirectly.
-This project will look at developing awareness around the need for a restorative approach for those victims who have been hit by suicidal thoughts and for anyone who is dealing with the aftermath of suicide and attempters, the projects design is to support this client group in a different way in order to be able to aid their recovery.
-Well Springs will be developing the project around restorative circles for those affected in partnership with two organisation (FoLAD) Festival of Life and Death and (WEM) Wide Eyed Mummy through the campaign Hashtag:On its Head.
-We will be raising awareness and holding an event in Bedfordshire to mark World Suicide day on 10th September 2018 in order to promote better mental health and well being.
+This project looks at developing awareness around the need for a restorative approach for those victims who have been affected by suicidal thoughts and for anyone who is dealing with the aftermath of losing someone to death by suicide and anyone who has contemplated.
+The projects design is to support this client group in a different way in order to be able to aid their recovery.
+Well Springs will be developing the project around restorative circles for those affected in partnership with (FoLAD) Festival of Life and Death and (WEM) Wide Eyed Mummy through the campaign Hashtag:On its Head.
+We will be raising awareness for World Suicide day which falls on the 10th September every year in order to promote restorative approaches as a way to better mental health and well being.